High-Altitude Medical

-In high mountains, the risk of dehydration significantly increases.
+The risk of dehydration increases significantly at high altitude.
 This is due to several factors:

 ➤ low air humidity